-The American College of Surgeons Commission on Cancer (CoC) has granted accreditation with commendation to the Capital Health Center for Oncology.
+The American College of Surgeons Commission on Cancer (CoC) has granted accreditation with commendation to the Capital Health Cancer Center.

 The Accreditation Program, a component of the CoC, sets quality-of-care standards for cancer programs and reviews the programs to ensure they conform to those standards.
 Accreditation by the CoC is given only to those facilities that have voluntarily committed to providing the highest level of quality cancer care and that undergo a rigorous evaluation process and review of their performance.
 To maintain accreditation, facilities with CoC-accredited cancer programs must undergo an on-site review every three years.
 There are currently more than 1,500 CoC-accredited cancer programs in the US and Puerto Rico, representing 30 percent of all hospitals.
 CoC-accredited facilities diagnose and/or treat more than 70 percent of all newly diagnosed cancer patients each year.